Israeli leader meets with Biden as Mideast tensions grow - NewsBreak

 Israeli leader meets with Biden as Mideast tensions grow

-Israeli Prime Minister Naftali Bennett s meeting with President Joe Biden comes in the midst of heightened tensions with its regional arch-enemy, Iran and as Israel grapples with a gradual resurgence of hostilities on its southern border with the Gaza Strip
+WASHINGTON — (AP) — Israeli Prime Minister Naftali Bennett's meeting with President Joe Biden comes in the midst of heightened tensions with its regional arch-enemy, Iran, and as Israel grapples with a gradual resurgence of hostilities on its southern border with the Gaza Strip.

 Bennett, in his first state visit overseas since taking office, was scheduled to meet Wednesday with senior administration officials, including Secretary of State Antony Blinken and Defense Secretary Lloyd Austin, and on Thursday with Biden.